-The act makes a number of changes to the commercial driver's license (CDL) law, some of which are to conform Ohio law to federal requirements (R.C.
+The bill makes a number of changes to the commercial driver's license (CDL) law, some of which are to conform Ohio law to federal requirements and some of which do not relate to federal law (R.C.
 Chapter 4506.).